Maleng language

-Maleng, also known as Pakatan and Bo, is a Vietic language of Laos and Vietnam.
+Maleng (autonym: /malɛ̤ŋ²/), also known as Pakatan and Bo, is a Vietic language of Laos and Vietnam.

 Maleng has the four-way register system of Thavung augmented with pitch.Sidwell, Paul.
 Vietic languages.
 Mon-Khmer Languages Project.

 Malieng, despite having the same name as Maleng, is a dialect of Chut (Chamberlain 2003, Sidwell 2009).

+Varieties

+Maleng consists of three dialect clusters: